-Gareth Bale and Aaron Lennon scored goals to inflict a serious blow on the Gunners' hopes of qualifying for next season's Champions League after a 2-1 loss at White Hart Lane.Arsene Wenger has called on Arsenal to "fight like mad" for a place in the top four of the Premier League after the Gunners' hopes of securing qualification for the Champions League took a blow in the 2-1 defeat to Tottenham.
+Gareth Bale and Aaron Lennon scored goals to inflict a serious blow on the Gunners' hopes of qualifying for next season's Champions League after a 2-1 loss at White Hart Lane

-Arsenal fell seven points behind its North London rivals after Gareth Bale and Aaron Lennon inflicted defeat on Wenger's team on Sunday with goals just moments apart.
+The Gunners fell seven points behind their north London rivals after Gareth Bale and Aaron Lennon inflicted defeat on Wenger's team on Sunday.

 "It's very frustrating," Wenger told Sky Sports.
 "But we have to put the energy in like we did today and keep going.
 You never know.